-A growing city needs money to pay for the costs of growth.
+A growing city requires investment in growth related infrastructure to service new development.
+Development charges are fees that are paid by new development upon the issuance of a building permit to fund the capital cost of services constructed throughout the City.
 Development charges play an important part in how growth infrastructure is financed in London.
 Each new house, commercial centre, university building, and manufacturing plant requires infrastructure and services (e.g., sewer pipes, stormwater ponds, fire stations, road improvements, etc.) in order to function efficiently and effectively.
-Development charges are fees that are paid by new development to fund new infrastructure and services constructed throughout the City.

 Are development charges included with property taxes or water and wastewater rates?